WindhoverLabs/auto-yamcs/README.md

 The following steps are meant for *advanced* users only.

-5. Once that builds successfully, you can run the `auto-yamcs` toolchain
+5. Once airliner builds successfully and all dependencies have been installed in previous steps, you may `auto-yamcs` in `inline` mode.
+In this mode you have more flexibility;
+   every tool may be run separately, or may choose to not run certain tools.

+An example of running all of the tools in inline mode looks like the following command:
 ```
 python squeezer.py  --spacesystem tutorial --yaml_path tlm_cmd_merger/src/combined.yml --output_file newdb.sqlite --verbosity 4 --remap_yaml remap.yaml --xtce_config_yaml ./xtce_generator/src/config.yaml
 ```

 6. Now you can open the database with sqlite browser:
 ```
 sudo apt-get install sqlitebrowser